ericbulloch/kwmd/concepts/website_hacking.md

 Many input issues can be solved by sanitizing user input and making sure what they type is in an approved range of values.
 For example, if a person needs to enter their name, don't allow them to use numbers and most of the special characters that are on the keyboard.
 I also want to point out that security measures need to be on both the frontend of the website and the backend.
 If only the frontend is preventing certain characters but the backend allows them, it is only a matter of time before an attacker will find this out.

+### Command Injection

+I can't emphasize this enough, allowing users to run abitrary system commands is a **really bad idea**.
+Even hiding these forms in directories with strange names is bad.
+Any time a website for a capture the flag event has a form that runs system commands, I know that I am just a few steps and attempts from having a shell on their machine.
+It is best to treat user input as unsafe and not run commands.

 ### File Upload Forms

 File upload forms can provide a foothold for uploading malicious scripts and files.
 If the form does not properly validate the uploaded file, an attacker can upload scripts that can provide remote code execution or allow a reverse shell.
 File upload forms are a common place to get a foothold in a capture the flag event.
 Here is a file upload form example to help explain this: